23:23 Do you people think that I am some local deity

 and your dominion endures through all generations.

 14 The Lord supports all who fall

 and lifts up all who are bent over.

 and you provide them with food on a regular basis.

-and fill every living thing with the food they desire.
+and fill every living thing with the food it desires.

 and exhibits love in all he does.